16 of the Most Historically Inaccurate Movies Ever

 Oliver Stone’s epic movie about the JFK assassination is three hour and 26 minutes long.
 It made more than $200 million at the box office and was nominated for eight Oscars, including Best Picture.
 Stone claims the film was based on “research” and prompted pushes to have classified files about the assassination released, but many of the scenes in the movie are completely made up.
 For instance, one witness in the movie is murdered after confessing he worked with the CIA, had a close relationship with Lee Harvey Oswald, and knew the identities of the real killers.
 In real life, that same man was never found guilty and died of natural causes.
 Here are 9 other famous moments in history that never actually happened.

 Mel Gibson’s revolutionary war drama is filled with a bunch of events that never took place.
 The most glaring addition is a scene in which civilians are locked in a church that is then set on fire by British troops.
 Gibson’s character constantly accuses the monstrous British troops of breaking the “rules of war,” even though there weren’t any at the time.
 Also, the film showed few slaves, and those it did represent were upbeat.
 And “bundling bag” Heath Ledger’s character is sewn into—so he can spend the night with his girlfriend without having sex—is an inaccurate depiction of this traditional practice: Bundling did occur, but it was typically the woman who wore the bag.
+Here are some surprising movie trivia facts you won’t believe are true.

 Ben Affleck’s Argo won the Best Picture Oscar, but it wouldn’t win any history awards.
 The movie’s premise, that a fake movie production was created to rescue six Americans from Iran, is true.
 But the film completely downplays Canada’s involvement and help—even though that nation took all the credit at the time to avoid any repercussions about CIA involvement.
 Plus, the real-life airport scene actually went as smoothly as hoped, and most of the tense airport hijinks in the film’s climax never took place.
+Everyone gets these famous movie quotes wrong.

 The Last Samurai